Healthy Oatmeal Breakfast (Under 300 Calories!) [Recipe]

-Following the previous recipe posts Delicious Veggie Vegan Wrap and Summer Fresh Salad, here’s a new one on oatmeal breakfast. 😀 It takes no more than 5 minutes to make (including preparation) and is both delicious and nutritious.
+Following the previous recipe posts Delicious Veggie Wrap and Summer Fresh Salad, here’s a new one on oatmeal breakfast. 😀 It takes no more than 5 minutes to make (including preparation) and is both delicious and nutritious.
 It’s my breakfast staple every day.

 6 Reasons To Eat Oatmeal

 - Low glycemic index.

 - Glycemic index (GI) is an index (between 1-100) that measures the effect of a carbohydrate-containing food has on your blood sugar level after you consume it.
 The higher the GI, the higher your blood sugar rises.
 Foods with lower GIs are healthier as erratic blood sugar spikes increases risk of diabetes and heart diseases.

 - GI of 70 and above is considered high.
 A lot of conventional breakfast items have high GI of 70-90 (bagels, muffins, bread, instant breakfast cereal, pancakes, waffles).
 Oatmeals have low GI, typically 50-60, depending on the type of oats you use.

 - If you want to lose weight, you want to go with food that releases its carbs slowly.
 Otherwise, the excess energy becomes stored as fat instantly.
 The low GI, protein and fat in oatmeal makes it a slow release carbohydrate.